diegofn/TuneIn-Radio-VLC/README.md

 Wish list
 =========
-* Read the username and password for the Preferences Dialog
+* Read the username and password for the Preferences Dialog, In progress
 * Be accepted in VLC git ;)